Rabina4363sf/how-to-change-the-particular-cell-background-color-at-run-time-in-windows-forms-datagrid/README.md

-# How to change the particular cell background color at run time in Windows Forms DataGrid(SfDataGrid)
+# How to change the particular cell background color at run time in Windows Forms DataGrid?
 ## About the sample
-This example illustrates to change the particular cell background color at run time in Windows Forms DataGrid(SfDataGrid)
+This example illustrates to change the particular cell background color at run time in Windows Forms DataGrid

-SfDataGrid provides the support to customize the background color of a single cell at run time.
+[WinForms DataGrid](https://www.syncfusion.com/winforms-ui-controls/datagrid) (SfDataGrid) provides the support to customize the background color of a single cell at run time.
 You can achieve this by maintaining a Dictionary with RowColumnIndex of the cell as Key and the background color as value.
-Based on the value in the dictionary, QueryCellStyle event set the background color of the cell.
+Based on the value in the dictionary, [QueryCellStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SfDataGrid.html#Syncfusion_WinForms_DataGrid_SfDataGrid_QueryCellStyle) event set the background color of the cell.
 ```c#
  Dictionary<RowColumnIndex, Color> colorDict = new Dictionary<RowColumnIndex, Color>();